-To ensure that the seller makes the repairs, and honors all of the other, related promises from your negotiations before the closing, you should create a repair escrow.
+To keep the home sale on track yet ensure that the seller makes the repairs, and honors all of the other, related promises from your negotiations before the closing, you should create what's called a "repair escrow."

 If you have a lender, the escrowee will show the portion of the seller’s proceeds going into the repair escrow on the settlement statement, and will notify the lender.
-The lender must approve of the repair escrow and how it is shown on the closing documents.
+The lender must approve of the repair escrow and how it's shown on the closing documents.

-In addition to stating the amount of money to be held, and designating the escrowee, the agreement should include a detailed description of the work and a list of the documents the seller will furnish to prove that the work is complete, completed properly, and that the contractors have been fully paid.
+In addition to stating the amount of money to be held, and designating the escrowee, the agreement should include a detailed description of the work to be done and a list of the documents the seller will furnish to prove that the work was completed properly and that the contractors have been fully paid.